hetzner9504/roblox-stuff/boba-cafe.md

 # Boba Cafe - Feel free to use!
 *Greetings:*
-- 🎊 | Welcome to **Boba Café**! ☕✨ What would you like to order?
-Our menu features a delicious selection of refreshing boba beverages 🧋 and tasty snacks 🍪.
+- 🎊 | Welcome to Boba Café! ☕✨ What would you like to order?
+Our menu features a delicious selection of refreshing boba beverages and tasty snacks 🍪.

 - 📏 | What size would you like?
 We offer **small, medium, and large** 🥤.
 Let me know your preference, and I'll make sure you get the perfect size! 😊